hoffmangroup/BEHST-2022/README.md

 `behst pressto_PANCREAS_enhancers.bed -d ~/.local/share/behst`

+The output file of BEHST will be found in the `./BEHST-results` folder.

 ## Execution instructions - Complete explanation ##
 To run BEHST, you first have to download the default data files.
 They are genomic regions files containing enhancers of FANTOM5 and VISTA which can be the input of your test, and the files of the data you need to run BEHST: a GENCODE annotation file, a principal transcript APPRIS file, and a Hi-C long-range interaction file.